ClarkGH/smackhem/DESIGN.md

 ### 10. The Final Sanity Check

-Before adding any feature, ask:
+Before we add any feature, we ask:
 Could this exist unchanged on a console with no browser, no mouse, and no JIT?

 If the answer is: